 Pinterest is usually my main resource when it comes to getting creative in the kitchen, and of course a few food Instragrammers that share recipes.
 As of late, I have noticed, that I come home from work and I don’t have the energy to experiment with new recipes.
 I decided to try a few different meal service programs to try to mix things up and diversify my regular staple recipes.
 These meal prep companies send you the portioned out fresh ingredients to prepare yourself.

-I just want to preface this by saying this is something I decided to do on my own, none of the product were given to me complimentary.
-I posted a few of my dinners on a Instagram stories and received some messages asking if they were sponsored post, so I want to be completely transparent.
+I just want to preface this by saying this is something I decided to do on my own, none of the product was given to me complimentary.
+I posted a few of my dinners on my Instagram stories and received some messages asking if they were sponsored post, so I want to be completely transparent.
 I do not have any bias to one over the other.
 This is all just my personal preference.

 The three main companies that are available in my area are Fresh Prep, Chef’s Plate and Hello Fresh.
 I have a clear winner in my mind, but I though I would go through their own strengths and weaknesses.